 - Cloud hosting: If you choose a cloud hosting plan, your website is hosted on multiple servers instead of just one.
 For basic sites with limited memory and CPU requirements, cloud hosting starting costs are higher than shared web hosting, but less than VPS hosting (see below).
 However, starting costs for managed cloud hosting can be higher than dedicated hosting.

 - Virtual Private Servers (VPS): With VPS, the provider divides a server into virtual services, which means each website is hosted like a dedicated server while still sharing a server with other websites.
 VPS hosting starts at $20 a month, but is oftenmore expensive.

 - Dedicated hosting: This is typically the most expensive type of hosting because it's ideal for large businesses with high-traffic websites.
 Costs usually start at $100 per month.

 - Domain name registration: A lot of companies offer free registration for the first year.
 Afterwards, it usually costs between $10 and $15 per year for a domain name.

 What features should you look for in a web and cloud hosting service?

 While price is a key factor to keep in mind, there are other features you should consider when you choose a hosting provider.

 Storage and bandwidth

+Security should be a top concern for most businesses, especially those that have an e-commerce website.
 Most reputable website hosts are PCI/DSS compliant and have SSL encryption.
-If you are conducting eCommerce or need extra security, however, look beyond these basics.
+If you are conducting e-commerce or need extra security, however, look beyond these basics.
 For example, many hosts only encrypt to 128 bits, but the more current standard for commerce is 256 bits, with the next level, TLS v1.1 or higher, becoming the Payment Card Industry Standard in June 2018.

 Automatic backups and one-click restore